Manoj-M-97/Audio-Processing/README.md

 To install:
 1) pip install SpeechRecognition
 2) pip install Pydub
-3) # If when you run the code, if there is a warning from Pydub library for the package ffmpeg, install it. pip install ffmpeg
+3) //If when you run the code, if there is a warning from Pydub library for the package ffmpeg, install it. pip install ffmpeg

 To run:
 python audio_processing.py
-# Using python 3.6
+//Using python 3.6

 Input:
 The input audio file('test.wav') name should be initialised in the program (Path should be given).